 7156 Adult Foster Care and Day Activity and Health Services

 Title XIX, Day Activities and Health Services (DAHS), may be authorized for HCBS STAR+PLUS Waiver (SPW) Adult Foster Care (AFC) members residing in Level I and Level II homes.
 DAHS must not be authorized for SPW members residing in AFC Level III homes.

 SPW members residing in AFC Level I and Level II homes may receive up to 10 units of DAHS per week.

 The quality of care provided to waiver members residing in Adult Foster Care (AFC) homes will be monitored by the managed care organization (MCO).
 The MCO registered nurse monitors the performance of nursing tasks in the nurseís delegation/treatment plan in accordance with applicable rules by the Board of Nurse Examiners in Texas Administrative Code 22, Chapter 225.

 Regular monitoring visits by the MCO service coordinator must assess the member's needs and whether the provider is addressing and meeting those needs.
 The service coordinator must contact the MCO management if the AFC provider is not addressing or meeting the needs of the member.
 The member's physical and medical condition must be carefully monitored to determine whether initial problems are resolved and/or whether new problems are arising due to decreased functional capacity or illness.

-Form 2327, Consumer/Member and Provider Agreement (see No. 1 under Miscellaneous Arrangements), is used to document special monitoring schedules and other resources used in the plan of care.
+Form 2327, Individual/Member and Provider Agreement (see No. 1 under Miscellaneous Arrangements), is used to document special monitoring schedules and other resources used in the plan of care.

 7170 Significant Changes